A client states, "I wish I had an instruction guide on how my feelings are supposed to work so I don't lead people on and waste their time. "

 If you have been to a doctor and ruled out any health or heart problems, then the answer may lie in treating symptoms of anxiety.

 You had said that sometimes you feel like you can't breathe, and your heart starts racing.
 Right?
 That sounds like a rush of adrenaline.
 Like how we would feel if we were on a rollercoaster.
 In which case it would make sense to want to scream and release some of the energy.
 However, it must be very frightening to suddenly feel this way when you are just trying to live a regular life.
 Some people struggle with this dilemma and have found that doing jumping jacks to release energy can be very helpful to make the symptoms pass.
 Putting ice on your face and neck can be very helpful to halt the symptom.
 The feeling of wanting to pass out most likely comes from shallow breathing that accompanies the feeling of being upset or scared.
 The best defense for this, is to tell yourself, it is only a feeling and will change.
 Then start taking in a deep long breath to the count of four.
 Hold that breath and count to four, then exhale to the same count of four and finally pause for four count before inhaling again., repeat until the symptom subsides.
 The body is incapable of being upset and breathing deeply at the same time.
 This is called square breathing.
+If you find it difficult to breath to a count of four, just start by consciously slowing your breath the best you can.
+But counting helps distract your mind so try to see if you can keep track of your breath with a count.

 Your answer as to why this happens may lie in observing the thoughts that you think just before the symptom occurs.